Sexually Transmitted Infections

-Sexually Transmitted Diseases (STD) are the most commonly reported diseases in Washington State.
+Sexually Transmitted Infections (STI) are the most commonly reported infections in Washington state.
 Many are curable, others are treatable, all are preventable.
-Most people with STDs don't have obvious symptoms, but without treatment they can spread disease and possibly develop serious complications.
+Most people with STIs don't have obvious symptoms, but without treatment they can spread infection and possibly develop serious complications.

 Couple looking at mobile telephone